SkooveLearn PianoDownload on the App Store

 This note is on a space, so we will use FACE to decipher it.
 Count from the bottom up, F, the note is on the first space, so it is ‘F’.
 Not too complex!
 Let’s try one more:

 Again, we will use the FACE mnemonic for the spaces.
 Counting from the bottom up, we find F, A, C, E. The note is on the fourth space, so it is ‘E’.
-Great work!
+Try practicing this with some sheet music and use the above diagrams to check your answers.

 What instruments use the treble clef?

-Many wonderful instruments read the treble clef notes on staff.
+Treble clef is especially useful for instruments like the violin, flute, trumpet and the right hand of the piano, which typically play in higher registers.
 As we learned earlier, most of the right hand melodies on the piano are notated in treble clef.
 Here is an example:

 learn treble clef